gdbroman/broman.blog/_posts/2020/2020-04-15-never-go-full-philosopher.md

 permalink: never-go-full-philosopher
 ---

 Those who like to read, write and think, often find themselves fantasizing about removing the minutia of everyday life.
-To isolate themselves in a cabin in the woods and just think all day.
+To isolate oneself in a cabin in the woods and just think all day.

-Convincing themselves that, then they would get their best work done.
+Convincing themselves that, _then_ they would get their best work done.
 The greatest insights when uninterrupted by the external.

 But there are certain professions that are best done part-time.

 Politician is one of them.
 And philosopher is certainly another.

 Generally speaking, "thinking", should never be one's full-time occupation.
-Since you'll otherwise guarantee a disconnect from reality.
+You're otherwise guaranteed disconnect from reality.

-## Common Sense Is Not Common

 Because the moment you become successful enough that you can afford to go full time as a "thinker" or "writer" you remove the very feedback loop that got you to there in the first place.